Everybody Look What's Going Down - Part I

 Someday I suspect individuals will be held accountable for their support of school closures.
 Because everyone knew.
 But that day is not today.

 We'll get to that over the next couple

 hours posts in this series.
-For now, I shall really twist the knife (my greatest life skill) by introducing my thesis in a short, popular, random (and quite controversial) recent post titled Requiem for a Correction.
+For now, I shall really twist the proverbial knife (my greatest life skill) by introducing my thesis in a short, popular, random (and quite controversial) recent post titled Requiem for a Correction.
 I recommend a detour there before continuing further on this topic.

 all times- depending on one's exposure to the news- it can feel like our society is spinning out of control, the pace is accelerating and the entire experience has become massively disorienting, if not overwhelming.
 And that's by design.